MBA Program Concentrations Guide

-An MBA is one of the more popular degrees found in business today.
-It is seen as necessary for many positions at the C-level and if you want to rise beyond the analyst level in Investment Banking, it is an absolute necessity.
+An MBA is one of the more popular degree programs found in business education today.
+It's seen as necessary for many positions at the C-suite level, and if you want to rise beyond the analyst level in investment banking, it is an absolute necessity.
 Not only does it provide you with heightened decision-making skills, but your firm will love having another MBA on the team.

-When you study for your MBA, you will first pass through the core curriculum.
-If you studied business in their undergraduate years, this will be a review, but also an enhancement, of principles and concepts you have already covered.
+When you study for your MBA, you'll start by completing the required core curriculum, which may change depending on the school you attend.
+If you studied business when you were an undergraduate, this will be a review, but also an enhancement of learning about principles, concepts, and technology you may have already covered.
 If you do not have a business degree, these courses might present a cascade of business insights.
-Nonetheless, your core graduate work will take you deeper into subjects including, but not limited to:
+Nonetheless, your core graduate education will take you deeper into subjects including, but not limited to:

 Once you have mastered the fundamentals of business, you'll be ready to specialize.
 After all, a master's degree is all about becoming a master of one particular thing.
-You can always be a generalist later, but for a master's degree you will need to focus on a specific topic, industry, or other aspect of business life.
+You can always be a generalist later, but for a master's you will need to focus on a specific topic, industry, or other aspect of business life.
+Though you may also choose to have multiple focuses if you are willing to add a year or so to your education or attend on campus full-time.
 Since you will likely have significant business experience prior to starting your MBA coursework, your specialty will allow you to bring that knowledge to bear on your academic work.
-Here are a few specialties you might choose from, depending on your program:
+Here are a few educational specialties you might choose from, depending on your program:

 International Business – Our global economy has made this a very popular choice among MBA students.
-Some MBA programs include an overseas trip where you'll have the opportunity to gain hands-on knowledge of how another country does business.
+Some MBA programs include an overseas trip where you'll have the opportunity to gain hands-on knowledge of how another country does business and improve your communication skills.
 You'll cover things like regulations, tariffs, and issues related to marketing.

-Accounting – You probably took at least an introduction to accounting course in college, but now you'll have the option to dig deep into the books.
+Accounting – You may have taken at least Introduction to Accounting course in college, but now you'll have the option to dig deep and move toward success in your career.
 If you are considering sitting for all or part of the CPA exam you will want to consult your local state's academic requirements.
-Your graduate adviser might also have pointers for qualifying with your state accountancy board.
+Your university graduate adviser might also have pointers for qualifying with your state accountancy board.

 Supply Chain Management – This is a very popular specialty and is a very demanding field.
 Since products and resources are often coming in from overseas, or being shipped to the global marketplace, you will need a master's level preparation to succeed.
 This specialty will give you the ability to monitor multiple variables simultaneously and make the best decision for the moment.